*New* SDS Homepage

 *Are you a UMBC EMPLOYEE seeking a disability-related accommodation?

-• To start an employee accommodation inquiry/request, use the online form found on the Accessibility and Disability Services ADS website for employees.
+• To start an employee accommodation inquiry/request, use the online form found on the Accessibility and Disability Services ADS website specifically for employees.

 • For questions about the employee accommodation process, contact UMBC’s Accessibility Manager & ADA Coordinator Stephanie Lazarus by email at slazar@umbc.edu or by phone at (410) 455-5745.